oak99x/projeto-help-desk/README.md

-# Sistema de Chamados (Help Desk)
+# Ticketing System (Help Desk)

-Projeto consiste em um Sistema de Help Desk, intuitivo, eficiente e acessível tanto para usuários quanto para administradores.
-Os requisitos incluíam um serviço de login, gerenciamento de usuários (cliente e administrador), um serviço para gerenciar tickets e trâmites, e um serviço de e-mails para notificar o cliente sobre cada trâmite.
-Escolhi utilizar uma arquitetura de microsserviços e mais de um banco de dados, tornando este projeto um desafio ideal para aplicar meus estudos pessoais.
+This project involves a Help Desk System that is intuitive, efficient, and accessible to both users and administrators.
+The requirements include a login service, user management (client and administrator), a service to handle tickets and workflows, and an email service to notify clients about each update.
+I chose to use a microservices architecture and multiple databases, making this project an ideal challenge to apply my personal studies.

-### Objetivo
+### Objective

-Desenvolver um sistema de chamados simples com login, cliente, administrador,  chamados, historico de chamados e envios de e-mails.
+Develop a simple ticketing system with login functionality, client and administrator roles, ticket creation, ticket history, and email notifications.

-### **Requisitos**
+### **Basic requirements**

-- Serviço de Login
+- Login Service
-- Serviço de User
+- User Service
-- Serviço de Adm
+- Admin Service
-- Serviço de Chamados
+- Ticket Service
-- Serviço de Email
+- Email Service

-### **Requisitos Funcionais**
+### **Functional Requirements**

-1. **Autenticação:**
+1. **Authentication:**
-    - Serviço de cadastro de usuários (cliente e administrador).
+    - User registration service (client and administrator).
-    - Serviço de login.
+    - Login service.

-2. **Gerenciamento de Usuários:**
+2. **User Management:**
-    - Serviço para cliente.
+    - Service for client functionalities.
-    - Serviço para administrador.
+    - Service for administrator functionalities.

-3. **Chamados:**
+3. **Tickets:**
-    - Serviço para criar um novo chamado.
+    - Service to create a new ticket.
-    - Serviço para listar todos os chamados.
+    - Service to list all tickets.
-    - Serviço para listar chamados específicos de um cliente.
+    - Service to list specific tickets for a client.
-    - Serviço para atribuir um chamado a um administrador.
+    - Service to assign a ticket to an administrator.
-    - Serviço para responder a um chamado (mensagem).
+    - Service to respond to a ticket (message).

-4. **Histórico de Mensagens:**
+4. **Message History:**
-    - Serviço para adicionar mensagem ao histórico de um chamado.
+    - Service to add messages to a ticket’s history.
-    - Serviço para recuperar o histórico de mensagens de um chamado.
+    - Service to retrieve the message history of a ticket.

-5. **Envio de E-mails:**
+5. **Email Notifications:**
-    - Serviço para enviar e-mails de notificação para o cliente em cada atualização do chamado.
+    - Service to send email notifications to clients for each ticket update.

-6. **Administração:**
+6. **Administration:**
-    - Interface administrativa para visualizar e gerenciar todos os chamados.
+    - Administrative interface to view and manage all tickets.
-    - Ferramenta para atribuir chamados a administradores.
+    - Tool to assign tickets to administrators.

-### Arquitetura e Tecnologias
+### Architecture and Technologies

 <p align="center">
   <img src="./img/1.png" width="500px"">
 </p>